 Jesus’ parables were not given by Him for the sake of entertainment but they indicate an aspect of life or an aspect of the Laws of Creation and also of our evolution and development.
 We were meant to think deeply into these parables and find the deep meaning.
-Unfortunately the correct interpretations have not been found to these valuable truths even after two thousand years.
+Unfortunately until now the correct interpretations have not been found to these valuable truths even after two thousand years.

-The parable of the wicked husbandsmen is one of the most poignant and actually encapsulates in a few words the relationship between man and his God.
+The parable of the wicked husbandmen is one of the most poignant and actually encapsulates in a few words the relationship between man and his God.
 It shows exactly how we stand and how we are perceived by God and what our attitudes have been towards Him for thousands of years of our evolution on this earth.

-This parable states that the master of the vineyard left his vineyard to husbandsmen to work.
+This parable states that the master of the vineyard left his vineyard to husbandmen to work.
 The vineyard became a home and also a means of sustenance for them.
 The condition of their stay was that they must work the land, bring it to harvest and pay the master his dues.

-The husbandsmen set to work and indeed tilled the land and made the place their home but when the master of the house sent in servants to collect what was due to him, these servants were maltreated, beaten and sent away empty-handed.
+The husbandmen set to work and indeed tilled the land and made the place their home but when the master of the house sent in servants to collect what was due to him, these servants were maltreated, beaten and sent away empty-handed.
 These events repeated themselves until some of the servants sent to collect the dues were even killed.

 This parable is a classic illustration of mankind and how we stand in relation to our God.
-God in this case is the Master of the vineyard and we as human beings are the husbandsmen and the vineyard is this material world given to us as a home for our development.
+God in this case is the Master of the vineyard and we as human beings are the husbandmen and the vineyard is this material world given to us as a home for our development.
 We were supposed to work in this material creation or on this earth in accordance with the Laws of God bringing blessings and abundance and peace and joy for all the inhabitants.

 The servants of the master of the vineyard are the various prophets who have been sent by God over the millennia to teach us in His ways.
-The way the prophets of God have been treated throughout history by mankind is the equivalent of how the wicked husbandsmen treated the servants of the owner of the vineyard.
+The way the prophets of God have been treated throughout history by mankind is the equivalent of how the wicked husbandmen treated the servants of the owner of the vineyard.
 The similarities cannot be more obvious.

 Then the master of the vineyard sent his son!
 This son is no one else than Jesus of Nazareth!
 God, after having sent all the prophets who had been maltreated, persecuted or even killed by mankind now sent His own Son in Jesus of Nazareth in expectation that we would recognize Him and listen to Him and change our ways.